-Table 1: Calculating Odds Ratios
+Table 1.
+Calculating odds ratios-base table

 Characteristic

-Outcome Yes (1) No (0) Total
+Outcome Outcome Yes (1) No (0) Total

-Yes (1) Cases Α С A+C
+Yes (1) - Cases Cell A Cell C Cell A+Cell C

-No (0) Controls В D B+D
+No (0)-Controls Cell B Cell D Cell B+Cell D

-Odds Ratio = $(A/B)/(C/D) = (AB)/(CB)$
+Formula to calculate odd Formula to calculate odds ratio = $(A/B)/(C/D) = (AB)/(CB)$

-Table 2: Apartment Building Security and Drug Dealing
+Table 2.
+Apartment building security and drug dealing

-Unlocked Gates Locked Gates or No Gates Odds Ratio
+Unlocked gates Locked gates or no gates Odds ratio

 Dealing 16 42 1.857

-Non-Dealing 8 39
+Nondealing 8 39 1.637

-Locked Gates Unlocked or No Gates Odds Ratio
+Locked gates Unlocked or no gates Odds ratio

 Dealing 33 25 3.452

-Non-Dealing 13 34
+Nondealing 13 34 5.432

-On-site Manager No On-site Manager Odds Ratio
+On-site manager No on-site manager Odds ratio

 Dealing 14 44 0.305

-Non-Dealing 24 23
+Nondealing 24 23 0.303

-3.34.
-Look for crime facilitators
+34. Look for crime facilitators

-rime facilitators help offenders commit crimes or acts of disorder.
+Crime facilitators help offenders commit crimes or acts of disorder.
 There are three types of facilitators:

-- Physical facilitators are things that augment offenders' capabilities or help to overcome prevention measures.
+- 1. Physical facilitators are things that augment offenders' capabilities or help to overcome prevention measures.
 Trucks extend offenders' capacity to move stolen goods, telephones allow people to make obscene phone calls, and firearms help overcome resistance to robberies.
 Some physical facilitators are tools, but others are part of the physical environment.
 Felson and colleagues describe how the old layout of the Port Authority Bus Terminal in New York facilitated a variety of crimes.
-Types of crimes had specific ecological niches created by the variety of design features in the old station. - Social facilitators stimulate crime or disorder by enhancing rewards from crime, legitimating excuses to offend, or by encouraging offending.
+Types of crimes had specific ecological niches created by the variety of design features in the old station. - 2.
+Social facilitators stimulate crime or disorder by enhancing rewards from crime, legitimating excuses to offend, or by encouraging offending.
 Groups of young men, for example, can provide the social atmosphere that encourages rowdy behavior at sporting events.
-Gangs and organized criminal networks facilitate criminal activity by their members. - Chemical facilitators increase offenders' abilities to ignore risks or moral prohibitions.
+Gangs and organized criminal networks facilitate criminal activity by their members. - 3.
+Chemical facilitators increase offenders' abilities to ignore risks or moral prohibitions.
 Some offenders, for example, drink heavily or use drugs before a crime in order to decrease their nervousness.

-Each type of facilitator acts against particular forms of situational crime prevention (Steps 39-43).
-This is shown in the table.
+Each type of facilitator acts against particular forms of situational crime prevention (steps 39-43).
+This is shown in the table to the right.
 Each facilitator (in the columns) can counter specific prevention methods (marked by dots).
 Physical facilitators help offenders overcome preventive measures that increase risk or effort.
 They can also act as provocations to deviancy.
 Social facilitators can offset each of the prevention methods.
 Bribes, for example, offset risk.
 Some crimes require multiple offenders to offset the effort.
 Perceptions of target desirability are often influenced by what is desired by others.
 What is an acceptable excuse often depends on what others will accept.
 And acquaintances can provoke crime or disorder through encouragement.
 Chemical facilitators allow offenders to ignore the risk and effort involved in committing a crime, and to make unacceptable excuses.